amirjanus/news-reader-mvp/README.md

 How to run app

-1. Add “key.js” file in project root directory and in it create object “keys” with “newsApi” property.
+1. Add “news_api_key.xml” file in values resources directory and inside it add a "news_api_key" string with NewsApi key as value.